alborworld/homelab/dockerhost/README.md

 ## 📋 Notes

-- This stack is designed to be lightweight and always-on (24/7).
+- This stack is designed to be down between midnight and 6am.
 - `~/docker/compose` is a symlink to `~/homelab/dockerhost`.
 - `~/docker/volumes` is preserved and excluded from Git.
 - Each service may have its own subfolder with `docker-compose.yaml`.